What to Know When Visiting an Archaeological Site

 If you hear an archaeologist talk about site etiquette, it means following guidelines that respect fragile archaeological sites and save the past for the future.
 National Public Lands Day is September 28, and many archaeological and heritage sites are

 in national parks or on public lands.
 By following the tips below, you can enjoy your visit and help preserve the past for the future.
-SAA's site etiquette tips [PDF 1.1 MB] are also available for download.
+SAA's site etiquette tips [PDF 1.1 MB] are also available for download as a single image.
+Find more travel information on our Archaeology Tourism page.

 Archaeology is everywhere.
 Everywhere people have lived, there are historic and cultural sites.
 At home or traveling to other communities, be respectful of the people and history there.